-- Assesses nutritional needs and status at the individual and community levels. - Designs and implement appropriate programs to meet the nutritional needs of individuals in a holistic manner.
+- Assesses nutritional needs and status at the individual and community levels. - Designs and implements appropriate programs to meet the nutritional needs of individuals in a holistic manner.

 - A baccalaureate degree or its equivalent with a grade point average (GPA) of 3.00 or better (on a four-point scale).
 Students with an undergraduate GPA of less than 3.00 may be admitted on scholastic probation.
 Their admission status will be reevaluated after completion of 12 semester hours of coursework.
 Note: For the nutrition emphasis undergraduate studies shall be preferably in Nutrition. - 2.
-Demonstrated English proficiency (see English Proficiency).
+Demonstrated English proficiency (see English Proficiency, p.
+30). - 3.
+Complete an interview with a faculty member of the Public Health Department.